ahalekelly/Dettlaff/dyno/knowledge.md

-# Dyno-Graph Knowledge
+# dyno Knowledge

 ## Purpose
-- The dyno-graph script is used for plotting dynamometer data for the Dettlaff project
+- The dyno script is used for plotting dynamometer data for the Dettlaff project

 ## Key Features
 - Reads data from a log file or serial port